Proton Holdings: 2000s

 The Proton Waja, the company's first indigenously designed model, was launched in August 2000.
-It however still had a Mitsubishi 4G18 engine at launch as Proton's first in-house Campro engine was not yet available.
+However, it still had a Mitsubishi 4G18 engine at launch as Proton's first in-house CamPro engine was unavailable.
 The Waja marked the end of Proton's extensive reliance on other car manufacturers for vehicle platforms and components.
 However, the model was only a moderate seller, being significantly outsold by Proton's own much older and slightly smaller Proton Wira.
 The Waja also marked the start of a decline in the local market-leading Proton marque which led to Perodua, the second Malaysian vehicle manufacturer, eventually capturing Proton's sales crown in 2006.
 In 2002, Proton introduced the Arena, a ute based on the Proton Wira platform and thus far the only Proton model to enjoy significantly more popularity in its export markets (specifically Australia) than domestically.
 The Proton Gen-2, a hatchback model, was launched in late 2004.
-It was the first Proton vehicle equipped with the all-new Malaysian-made Campro engine.
+It was the first Proton vehicle equipped with the new CamPro engine.

-The advanced RM1.8 billion (US$580 million) Proton Tanjung Malim manufacturing plant in the Malaysian state of Perak commenced operation in November 2003.
-The new plant had been projected to open in August 1998, but it was deferred due to the 1997 Asian Financial Crisis.
+The RM1.8 billion (US$580 million) Proton Tanjung Malim manufacturing plant in the Malaysian state of Perak commenced operation in November 2003.
+The new plant had been projected to open in August 1998, but it was deferred due to the 1997 Asian financial crisis.
 However, it was revived in 2001 and completed in late 2003 instead.
 The new 1,280 acre plant was also developed as part of the Proton City project, which would span 4,000 acres of land in Tanjung Malim and consist of residential, commercial, institutional, industrial and recreational areas.
 The plant has an annual production capacity of 150,000 vehicles, but could be expanded to 1 million units in the future.
 The Proton Tanjung Malim plant complements the original Proton plant in operation since 1985, located in Shah Alam, Selangor.
 Despite a combined production capacity of around 350,000 units, both plants are underutilised with just 52,235 and 114,645 units produced at the Tanjung Malim and Shah Alam plants in 2011 respectively.